📄️ Create Rules

 📄️ Flow Rules

 Flow rules are mainly intended for attribute linking and processing existing attributes, translating them into new virtual attributes.
 They can also function as regular event rules.
-They're useful for users who want to create rules in a visual manner but also need to define rules more complex than is possible in the WHEN-THEN (JSON) rules UI editor.
+They're useful for users who want to create rules in a visual manner but also need to define rules more complex than is possible in the When-Then (JSON) rules UI editor.

 📄️ Groovy Rules